phantom0004/KRYPT0S-Ransomware_POC/README.md

 ## **Ethical and Safe Usage**

 This project should be used only for educational purposes in a safe, controlled environment.
-It is equipped with a kill switch that stops the ransomware if a certain condition is met.
+It is equipped with a **kill switch** that stops the ransomware if a certain condition is met.
 This ensures that it does not cause any real harm during testing and educational use.

 ### **Running the Simulation**

 To run _KRYPT0S_, follow these steps in a sandboxed environment:

-1. **How to Run**: Convert both .py files to an .exe file (use pyinstaller).
+1. **How to Run**: Convert both .py files to an .exe file (using the kryptos converter).
 Proceed to run "_KRYPTOS.exe", the "Screen.exe" will run at the end.
 2. **Initial Check**: The program attempts to connect to a specific URL.
 If the connection is successful, it will terminate itself.
-3. **System Commands**: Disables security measures and prepares the system for encryption.
+3. **System Commands**: Tries to disable security measures and prepares the system for encryption by generating the key.
-4. **Encryption Process**: Encrypts files on all detected drives using AES encryption.
+4. **Encryption Process**: Encrypts files on ALL detected device drives using AES encryption, encyrption will target a wide range of extensions, including .exe (without corrupting the OS).
+5. **Change System Wallpaper**: Changes system wallpaper to indicate an attack has occured, inducing fear into the victim.
+(Simulated)
-5. **Display Ransomware Screen**: Launches the fake ransomware screen to complete the simulation.
+6. **Display Ransomware Screen**: Launches the fake ransomware screen to complete the simulation, this screen adds persistance in the windows registry also.
+7. **Windows Event Log Cleanup**: Attempts to clean all event viewer logs to cover all tracks of system calls and interactions with the OS.

-**Remember: This program is for educational purposes only.
-Do not use it on any real-world systems.**
+**Remember: This program is for educational purposes only. !Do not use it on any real-world systems!**

 ### **Kryptos in Action**